Who should read this article to find out how to use your webpage for lead generation? Let’s see:

-You have a webpage, you create content weekly, you have Google Analytics installed and try to decode the numbers impact on your business – but it’s hard.
+Also, you might create content weekly (well, at least somewhat regularly), you have Google Analytics installed and try to decode the impact of the numbers on your business – but it’s hard.
 You have visitors, but are you attracting the right ones?

 Installing some simple tools can help you understand your traffic in detail and use your webpage for lead generation.
 And even if you are not collecting data about individuals, which you are n